Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 Now let’s look at the progress we made this quarter by segment, starting with Productivity and Business Processes.

-distributed teams, and an increasingly complex threat environment.
-Only Microsoft gives customers a comprehensive
+teams, and an increasingly complex threat environment.
+Only Microsoft gives customers a comprehensive approach for

 Earlier this month we introduced Microsoft 365, which brings together Office 365, Windows 10 and Enterprise Mobility